To write for plain men,

 in a shop window

-and read them upside down as if reading
+and read them upside down as though reading

 as lofty hermeneuts.